ErikKassubek/ADVOCATE/doc/fuzzing/GoPie.md

 to check for routines from a test that are still running, after a test has concluded.

-Instead of following those approach, we use our own detection for detecting [leaks](../analysis/leak.md), [total deadlocks or panics](../analysis/panics.md).
+Instead of following this approach, we use our own detection for detecting [leaks](../analysis/leak.md), [total deadlocks or panics](../analysis/panics.md).
 Implementing these detection mechanisms may have been possible but, especially for the inclusion of GoLeak, unnecessary laborious.
-Since our approaches can detect the same situations as those tools and approaches, we used out own.
+Since our approaches can detect the same situations as those tools and approaches, we used our own.

 #### Order Enforcement